-A Cumberland Lodge Scholarship offers doctoral students who are firmly committed to promoting social progress the chance to set themselves apart, by deepening their understanding of pressing societal issues, and developing valuable skills in public engagement, networking, communication and interdisciplinary working.
+A Cumberland Lodge Scholarship offers doctoral students who are firmly committed to promoting social progress the chance to set themselves apart, by deepening their understanding of pressing societal issues from a cross-sector perspective, and developing valuable skills in public engagement, networking, communication and interdisciplinary working.

-Every year, nine Cumberland Lodge Scholars are selected through a competitive application round in the spring, and a tenth is nominated by the Council for At-Risk Academics, which supports international academics who are at risk of persecution. conflict or violence in their home countries to study or work in the UK.
+Every year in the spring, nine Cumberland Lodge Scholars are selected through a competitive application that is open to doctoral students from universities and higher education institutions across the UK, and a tenth is nominated by the Council for At-Risk Academics, which supports international academics who are at risk of persecution, conflict or violence in their home countries to study or work in the UK.

 A unique opportunity